+8. Reboot to single user mode:

-- 5. Shut down and halt the machine using a command such as the /etc/shutdown command. - 6.
-Upgrade the operating system to Solaris 2.6, 7, or 8.
-Refer to the Solaris installation documentation for instructions on how to upgrade Solaris. - 7.
-Reboot to single-user mode using a command such as the /etc/shutdown command. - 8.
-Complete the upgrade by entering: - # /CD_path/scripts/upgrade_finish - 9.
-Reboot to multi-user mode using a command such as the /etc/shutdown command.
+- 9. Upgrade the operating system to Solaris 7 or 8.
+Refer to the Solaris installation documentation for instructions on how to upgrade Solaris.
+After installing Solaris, install the required patches shown in "Solaris Patches for VxVM" on page 16. - 10.
+Reboot to single-user mode:

+11. Load and mount the CD-ROM by starting the volmgt daemon.
+After starting the daemon, the path is /cdrom/CD_name.

+'''

+/etc/init.d/volmgt start

+'''

+12. Complete the upgrade by entering:

+'''

+/CD_path/scripts/upgrade_finish

+'''

+- Reboot to multi-user mode using a command such as the /etc/shutdown command. - 14.
+Edit the/etc/vfstab file to remove comments and restore any changes made before running upgrade_start.